Conscription in Rhodesia: Impact of conscription on the Bush War

-Social and economic impact
+Social and economic effects

+Social impact

 The national service scheme was supported by most white Rhodesians.
 Parents typically expected their sons to undertake national service and draft dodging was seen as dishonourable.
-These views were common across families with different political opinions, as national service was often seen as being in the interests of Rhodesia rather than the Rhodesian Front government or the cause of sustaining white minority rule.
-As a result, conscription was a major element in the lives of white Rhodesian men with most serving in the Security Forces.
+These views were common across families regardless of political opinions, as national service was often seen as being in the interests of Rhodesia rather than the Rhodesian Front government or the cause of sustaining white minority rule.
+As a result, conscription was a major element in the lives of white Rhodesian men.
+The white community was less supportive of obligations placed on conscripts after they had completed their national service period.

 Most young men undertook national service because they were legally required to.
-Some where enthusiastic about serving in the Security Forces while others were uncommitted.
+Some were enthusiastic about serving in the Security Forces while others were uncommitted.
+For those who had grown up in Rhodesia, the school system had prepared them for national service by requiring a high level of discipline.
 There was little sympathy for conscientious objectors from conscription, and none of the 34 applicants for this status in 1972 were approved.
 Men who refused to undertake national service due to their beliefs were gaoled or fined.
-In October 1973 a magistrate sentenced a juvenile to be caned for conscientious objection; this penalty was criticised by five judges of the High Court and rescinded, but by then the boy had been beaten.
-By 1978 it was also an offence to advocate for conscientious objection.
+In October 1973, a magistrate sentenced a juvenile to be caned for conscientious objection.
+After he had been punished, the penalty was criticised by five judges of the High Court and formally rescinded.
+From June 1977 men who lodged a legal challenge against the conscription system were required to serve in the Army until they won their case.
+By 1978, it was an offence to advocate for conscientious objection.
+The final iteration of the National Service Act that was in force from 1979 enabled men to apply for an exemption from conscription if "his bona fide religious beliefs inhibit his rendering National Service".

-Calling up young men for military service affected the Rhodesian economy.
-Firms and industry associations expressed strong concerns over the absence of young white men, including as they were often managers in factories.
-Many business operated by sole traders failed due to their call up obligations.
-This damaged the Rhodesian economy, which was also faltering for other reasons.
-National servicemen were commonly concerned about the impact which call up periods would have on their careers once they became reservists.
-The extension of the call up to men aged between 38 and 50 was particularly economically harmful, as they often held important positions in businesses.
-Some companies paid their employees who had been called up the difference between their usual wage and what they received from the Security Forces, and this became more burdensome when senior staff members became liable for reserve service.
-Some firms developed a preference for hiring black workers over whites as they were not liable for call ups.

-The increasing requirements of the Security Forces in the final years of the war were seen as unreasonable and not in line with the expectations of white Rhodesian families.
-They placed strain on families and contributed to a high divorce rate.
+The increasing requirements of the Security Forces in the final years of the war were considered unreasonable by white Rhodesian families.
+They placed strain on conscripts' families and contributed to a high divorce rate.
 Many conscripts developed post-traumatic stress disorder.
-This led to increasing evasion of call up requirements, particularly among older men.
-Many white Rhodesians who did not support the war sought to avoid all forms of conscription.
-The extension of call up obligations to older men in the last months of the war caused many Rhodesians to conclude that the war had been lost.
+These issues led to more widespread evasion of call up requirements.
+Older men were particularly likely to evade their obligations by not registering for conscription.
+Those who reported were often frustrated to be assigned unimportant roles.
+The number of conscripts who committed suicide also increased over time.
+Extending the call up to older men in the last months of the war caused many Rhodesians to conclude the war was lost.